 Hiking with toddlers is extremely rewarding especially if you love to hike!
 I remember vividly when my oldest daughter hiked her first hike without ever stepping foot in a carrier or a stroller.
 I had my youngest on my back.
 It was an amazing experience especially since we had zero tantrums.

 The stories have endless possibilities and these motivate her to hike.
 This idea came from hiking with our friends that have kids and one of them is a few years older than our oldest daughter.
 We used to hear the dad near the end of the hike playing jack and the beanstalk up the mountain with his son.
-Their son Fee Fii Fo Fum’d all the way up to the base of Black Tusk Mountain when he was only 5 years old!!!
+Their son Fee Fi Fo Fum’d all the way up to the base of Black Tusk Mountain when he was only 5 years old!!!

-Hike with friends: It does not just have to be their friends but can be your adult friends too!
-Often kids get distracted by others and become better hikers. kids are also less likely to complain if they see others their age hiking.
+It does not just have to be their friends but can be your adult friends too!
+Often kids get distracted by others and become hike with more enthusiasm.
+Kids are also less likely to complain if they see others their age hiking.

 Our daughter at the age of two has hiked up to 4 km with friends.
 Also, she absolutely loves hiking alongside her grandparents.
 It is extremely helpful for us because they help keep her entertained throughout the hike.